 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include essays, reports, practical work and presentations.

-The Health Sciences and Wellbeing Integrated Foundation Year includes four modules:
+The Sport, Physical Education and Rehabilitative Therapies Integrated Foundation Year includes five modules:

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.